-In September 2018, the Charity, in partnership with University College London Institute of Education, commenced a unique 30-hour preparatory programme, to enable refugees and people with a refugee background to progress into higher education.
+In September 2018, the Charity, in partnership with UCL Institute of Education, commenced a unique 30hour preparatory programme, to enable refugees and people with a refugee background to progress into higher education.
 Whatever their level of education or employment, refugees often experience disadvantage, in education and employment.
-The aim of the Preparation for Higher Education programme is to enable participants to be admitted to a course leading to a teaching qualification (PGCE) and Qualified Teacher Status.
+One aim of the Preparation for Higher Education programme is to enable participants to be admitted to a course leading to a teaching qualification (PGCE) and Qualified Teacher Status.
 They would then be able to work in the teaching profession in UK, or elsewhere.
 The course also supports refugees into other higher education courses.
 There are many other successful outcomes of this course.
-See Section 5.
+See Section 5 below.
+In 2021, the programme included three cohorts - spring term, summer term and autumn term.

-In the 2020 academic year, due to COVID-19 restrictions, the course was delivered remotely.
+In the 2021 academic year, due to COVID-19 restrictions the spring term and summer term courses were delivered remotely.
 The UCL virtual learning environment Moodle was used as the platform.
 Students were facilitated to use break out groups and shared documents to work collaboratively and to share their work.
 Students were also facilitated to use the platform to work collaboratively and independently outside of scheduled class times.
-The UCL has returned to face-to-face teaching from September 2021.
-The Charity is extremely grateful to UCL IOE for its commitment to this course, and the dedication shown in enabling students to take part remotely.
-The Charity was offered 10 laptops by citizens UK, which it lent to participants who did not have their own laptop.
+UCL Institute of Education returned to face-to-face teaching from September 2021, hence the autumn term course was delivered face-to-face.
+The Charity is extremely grateful to UCL Institute of Education for its commitment to this course, and the dedication shown in enabling students to take part remotely.

+The Charity was offered 10 laptops by Citizens UK, which it lent to participants who did not have their own laptop.

-A total of 24 participants from 16 countries were supported and successfully completed the programme in 2020-Spring term (January to March).
-For outcomes refer to section 4.
+A total of 66 participants from 30 countries were supported and successfully completed the programme in 2021-Spring term (January to March).
+Summer term (April to June), and Autumn term (September to December) For outcomes see section 5 below.

-- Gender: 15 Female (62.5%), 9 Male (37.5%)
+- Gender: 37 Female (56%), 29 Male (44%)

-- Country of Origin: Afghanistan, Angola, Democratic Republic of Congo (DRC), Eritrea, Ethiopia, Gabon, Iran, Kenya, Nigeria, Senegal, South Africa, Syria, Sudan, Turkey, Turkey/Kurdish, and Yemen
+- Country of Origin: Afghanistan, Albania, Algeria, Angola, Bangladesh, Cameroon, China, Democratic Republic of Congo (DRC), Egypt, Eritrea, Ethiopia, Gabon, Iraq, Iran, Kenya, Nicaragua, Nigeria Pakistan, Palestine, Russia, Saudi Arabia, Senegal, Sierra Leone, South Africa, Sri Lanka, Sudan, Syria, Turkey, Turkmenistan, and Yemen

-- Academic background: 1 PhDs (4.2%), 1 Medicine & Dentistry (4.2%),
+- Academic background: 1 PhDs (1.5 %), 1 Medicine & Dentistry (1.5 %), 16 Master's (24.3%), 3 Post Graduate Diplomas (4.5%), 31 Bachelor's (46.9%), 2 Incomplete Bachelor's (3.1%), 5 Diplomas (7.6%), 5 Certificates (7.6%), 2 National Vocational Qualification, NVQ (3.1%)

-3 Masters (12.5%), 2 Post Graduate Certificate (8.3%), 12 Bachelors (50%),

-1 Incomplete Bachelors (4.2%), 1 Higher Education Diploma (4.2%), 3 BTEC Diploma Level 3 (12.5%)

 - Age group

-- 20 30 (3) 12.5%
+20 30 (17) 25.7%

-- 31 40 (11) 45.8%
+31 40 (28) 42.4%

-- 41 50 (5) 20.8%
+- 41 50 (15) 22.7%

-- 51 60 (4) 16.7%
+- 51 60 (5) 7.6% 61 - 70 (1) 1.5%

-- 61 69(1)4.2%

 - Immigration status

+35 Asylum Seekers (53%)

-- 10 Recognised Refugees (41.7%)
+17 Recognised Refugees (25.7%)

-- 4 Indefinite Leave to Remain (16.7%)
+8 Indefinite Leave to Remain (12.2%)

-- 4 Asylum Seekers (16.7%)

-- 2 Leave to Remain (8.3%)
+3 Exceptional Leave to Remain (4.5%)

-- 2 Exceptional Leave to Remain (8.3%)
+2 Humanitarian Protection/ Discretionary Leave (3.1%)

-- 2 British Citizens with Refugee background (8.3%)
+1 British Citizens with Refugee background (1.5%)

-Applicants to this course face major barriers, such as undeveloped IT skills, and lack of knowledge of the UK education system, which need to be overcome if they are to be able to access higher education courses.
-This group of Londoners come from non-English speaking countries and have sought refuge in the UK as a result of persecution and conflict, mainly during the past two decades.
+Applicants to this course face major barriers, such as undeveloped IT skills and lack of knowledge of the UK education system, which need to be overcome if they are to be able to access higher education courses.
+This group of Londoners come from non-English speaking countries and have sought refuge in the UK because of persecution and conflict, mainly during the past two decades.
 The Preparation for Higher Education course (30 hours over 10 weeks) develops knowledge of the UK education system, curriculum, policies, entry requirements and progression routes, as well as academic skills.